rtablada/SQL-Crash-Course/README.md

 Helpful sqlite commands
 ```
-.headers on
+.headers on -- results will appear with headers
-.mode columns
+.mode columns -- outputs results as columns
-.exit
+.exit or .quit  --exit sqlite

+.tables -- list all tables in database
+.output FILENAME     Send output to FILENAME or stdout
+.schema TABLE        Show the CREATE statements
+                         If TABLE specified, only show tables matching
+                         LIKE pattern TABLE.
 ```